 Moorhead in Sunflower County, Mississippi — The American South (East South Central)

 Location.
-33° 26.95′ N, 90° 30.414′ W. Marker is in Moorhead, Mississippi, in Sunflower County.
-Marker is at the intersection of West Delta Avenue and North Southern Avenue, on the left when traveling south on West Delta Avenue.
-Touch for map.
-Marker is at or near this postal address: East Delta Avenue, Moorhead MS 38761, United States of America.
+33° 26.987′ N, 90° 30.418′ W. Marker is in Moorhead, Mississippi, in Sunflower County.
+Marker is at the intersection of West Delta Avenue and Washington Touch for map.
+Marker is at or near this postal address: 917 West Delta Avenue, Moorhead MS 38761, United States of America.
+Touch for directions.